PhilpSimmons/PhilpSimmons.github.io/_posts/2017-12-28-Hello-World.md

 categories: Blogs
 ---

 There are several interesting blogs on the internet that are relevant to my field (I put a few examples in the list below).
 You’ll see that because these authors post rather frequently, have unique areas of expertise, and are targeting different audiences, it can become slightly overwhelming trying to keep up.
 There’s no problem with this, after all I/O Psychology is a multidisciplinary field.
-However, I do I find myself longing for a slice of the internet that contains a collection of content curated specifically for me.
+However, I do find myself longing for a slice of the internet that contains a collection of content curated specifically for me.

 To fill this gap, I decided to start “Construct Validated”.
 I hope this blog will become a mix of statistics, programming, methodology, and theory from the perspective of an Industrial Organizational Psychologist.
 Who knows, this might be exactly what someone is looking for.
 At this point I'm not sure how frequently content will be posted (I barely have time to eat meals at the moment) but maybe that will change in the coming year.